dean-shaff/money-share/notes.md

 Gonna go slam some muni and then come back.
 I want to look through [this](https://auth0.com/blog/hapijs-authentication-secure-your-api-with-json-web-tokens/) tutorial on using JWT with hapijs.

+I think I finally understand what the fuck is going on here.
+I'm going to stick with this JWT thing.

+Now I understand how to create a token and send it back to the client.

+Because I'm using React router, I think I want to be doing the verification in the client?

+I need to create a test suite for the UI:

+- If we try to create a user with duplicate username, then we return an error.
+- If we try to create a user with duplicate email, then return an error.
+- If we enter wrong password, indicate as such.

 ### 09/09/2020

 The staging site is due September 22.